top of page

 The right rig can tackle any road designed for four wheels, and some specialized ones can travel off-road and singletrack where usage rules allow.
 Extra equipment and skills are required to maintain travel on two wheels.
 The reward is less in unlocking the small number of sites only accessible to bikes, but more in the journey taken to reach them.

-The next four ways to camp on Minnesota public lands are approached on a saddle.
+The next four Ways to Camp on Minnesota public lands are approached on a saddle.

 13